awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 *localPortNumber* represents the local port on the client where traffic should be redirected to, such as `56789`\.

 For information about other options you can use with the start\-session command, see [start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.

+For more information about port forwarding sessions, see [Port Forwarding Using AWS Systems Manager Session Manager](http://aws.amazon.com/blogs/aws/new-port-forwarding-using-aws-system-manager-sessions-manager/) in the *AWS News Blog*\.

 ## Starting a session \(interactive commands\)<a name="sessions-start-interactive-commands"></a>